lino-framework/book/docs/specs/invoicing.rst

     represents the plan of a given user to have Lino generate a series of invoices.

+    It inherits from :class:`lino.modlib.users.UserPlan`.

     .. attribute:: user

+         The user who manages this plan.

+    .. attribute:: today

+         This date will be used for the invoices to generate.

     .. attribute:: journal

         The journal where to create invoices.
 When this field is